prismicio/prismic-gatsby/docs/previews.md

 We don't recommend using the above _as is_.
 (Though if it works enough for you, great!)

-CSS-in-JS solutions work just as well here, or you can even leverage the `<picture>` tag with a `srcset` you get from Prismic!
+CSS-in-JS solutions will work just as well here, or you can even leverage the `<picture>` tag with a `srcset` you get from Prismic!